What kind of gift do you get an amputee?

-Instead of a bicycle, for example, you should get a handcycle for a lower-limb amputee.
+Instead of a bicycle, for example, you might consider getting a handcycle for a lower-limb amputee.

 You might need to get an adaptive version of a video game console or controller for an upper-limb amputee.

-Instead of a traditional doll or teddy bear, it’d be even better to get one that has an amputation like the recipient (see https://bit.ly/2nVWtZp).
+Instead of a traditional doll or teddy bear, it’d be even better to get one that has a limb difference that matches the recipient’s.